-Current Range/Distribution
+Current Range Distribution:

 This species was not found during surveys in 1976 (Amerson et al. 1982), and was reported as extirpated on Tau (Muse and Muse 1982), but three individuals were detected on Tau from 1985 to 1987 (Engbring and Engilis 1988; Engbring and Ramsey 1989).
 The spotless crake was rediscovered on the summit of Tau (Mt.
 Lata) in 2001, at roughly 3,100 feet (ft) (945 meters (m)) (Rauzon and Fialua 2003).
 In July 2001, two birds were heard and seen in dense vegetation near the summit field camp, and a similar small number of individuals were heard on the summit in December 2001 and December 2002 (Rauzon and Fialua 2003).
-One bird was heard within 3,281 ft (1,000 m) of the same area in November 2003 (J. Seamon, Department of Marine and Wildlife Resources (DMWR), pers. comms.
-2004 and 2007).
+One bird was heard within 3,281 ft (1,000 m) of the same area in November 2003 (J. Seamon in litt.
+2004 and

+2007).
 The spotless crake may occur in other remote areas of Tau, but difficult access and the extremely cryptic nature of this species complicate survey efforts.

-Population Estimates/Status
+Population Estimates/Status:

 The population of the spotless crake in American Samoa is presumed to be very small and restricted to the summit of Tau Island.
 No current population estimate is available; the secretive habits of this species and difficult access to the summit of Tau make monitoring extremely difficult.
-In 2001, two crakes were observed during seabird surveys on the Tau summit (Rauzon and Fiaula 2003), and at least one bird was heard calling in the same area in 2003 (J. Seamon, pers. comms.
+In 2001, two crakes were observed during seabird surveys on the Tau summit (Rauzon and Fiaula 2003), and at least one bird was heard calling in the same area in 2003 (J. Seamon in litt.
 2004 and 2007).
-No visits have been made to the Tau summit since 2003.
-The presence of the species in other areas of Ta'u or American Samoa cannot be ruled out, but to date surveys have yielded no additional observations.
+The presence of the spotless crake on Mt.
+Lata was reconfirmed in January 2011 (U.R.
+Tulafono pers.comm.
+2011).
+The presence of the species in other areas of Tau or American Samoa cannot be ruled out, but to date surveys have yielded no additional observations.